iancenry/jikoni-restaurant/README.md

 - Dependencies used: `react-icons`, `react-router-dom`

-> Folder structure: think of containers as different sections housing components.
+> `Folder structure`: think of containers as different sections housing components.

 > fi folder not matching facebook icon well
 > Deploy to hostinger